 A Roth IRA may be right for you if you:

-- Have earned income within the income limits.
+- Or your spouse have earned income within the income limits.

 - Believe you'll be in a higher tax bracket in retirement.